- Start date:

-The particularly inspiring and unique part of the course is the 3 ‘challenges’ that take place over the first 18 months.
-These are done in different groups and provide you with the opportunity to put...Sarah Lund, United Kingdom
+The particularly inspiring and unique part of the course is the three ‘challenges’ that take place over the first 18 months.
+These give you the opportunity to put the theory into practice.Sarah Lund, United Kingdom

 View full profile

-I could not do what I do in my current role if it wasn’t for the learning and development I had over those two years at the Business School.
-Only a few months into my MBA, I was able to directly apply...Nishant Nishant, United Kingdom
+I could not do what I do in my current role if it wasn't for the learning and development I had at the Business School.
+Only a few months into my MBA, I was able to directly apply my courseworkNishant Nishant, United Kingdom

 View full profile